 Then remove the foil for the last 20 minutes or so to get crispy turkey skin.

-How do you know when turkey crown is done
+How do you know when turkey crown is done?

 Check if it is ready by removing the turkey from oven and puncturing the skin.
 I clear meat juice comes out, the turkey is ready.
-Use a meat thermometer into the thickest part and ensure it has reached a safe internal turkey temperature of 165 F.
+Use a meat thermometer into the thickest part and ensure it has reached a safe internal meat temperature of 165 F.

 5 from 2 votes

-Turkey Crown
+Turkey Crown Recipe

 How to cook a turkey crown for Thanksgiving or Christmas this year.
 Roasted moist meat when you don't want to bake a whole turkey.